EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/creating_readthedocs.md

 ### Considerations

-* You must use a `.readthedocs.yaml` configuration file to define how ReadTheDocs builds your project.
+- In a ReadTheDocs project you need to use a configuration file `.readthedocs.yaml`.
+- A Git repository can be used to version control the project and a remote repository can be hosted on GitHub or GitLab.
-* Tools such as Sphinx or MkDocs helps you write and format the static pages.
+- Tools such as Sphinx or MkDocs can be used write the static documentation pages.
-* CI features provided by GitHub and GitLab can automate the task of importing and building changes.
+- CI that is offered by GitHub and GitLab helps automating the import task.
+Changes can be imported on different occations, e.g. on each push to the repository or merge to the default branch.